ARaveala/ft_transendence_dev_docu/with_without_backend.md

 # 🧠 Backend vs Frontend-Only: Architecture Overview

-This document outlines what each approach enables, limits, and demands — based on ft_transcendence constraints.
+This document outlines what each approach enables, limits, and demands based on ft_transcendence constraints.

 ---

 ## ⚙️ With a Backend

 ### ✅ Pros
-- **User Authentication**: OAuth2 login (e.g. 42 API or Google)
+- **User Authentication**: OAuth2 login (optional; only if external identity is required)
 - **Multiplayer Support**: Real-time game coordination via WebSockets
 - **Persistent Data**: Scores, profiles, settings, chat logs in a shared database
 - **Security**: Backend can sanitize inputs, handle JWTs, and protect against SQL injection/XSS